 There have been many books written about whisky.
 There aren’t quite as many as you’d think in bookstores – head to the food and drinks section, and there are usually just one or two – but over the years a lot has been written about single malt whisky.
 Sometimes, though, you come across a book that’s so comprehensive that it’s worth shouting about.
 The Science and Commerce of Whisky, by Ian Buxton and Paul S Hughes, is one of those books.

 Published by the Royal Society of Chemistry, it’s clear this book has academic intentions.
-Paul Hughes is Professor of brewing and distilling at Heriot-Watt University, and Ian Buxton is one of the most renowned whisky writers in the UK (one part of the whisky triumvirate of Buxton, Maclean and Broom).
+Paul Hughes is Professor of brewing and distilling at Heriot-Watt University, and Ian Buxton is one of the most renowned whisky writers in the UK.
 But the balance of Ian Buxton’s more approachable content, and the eye-wateringly in-depth science discussed by Paul Hughes (I say this as a science graduate), makes for a fascinating book that can be engaged with on numerous levels, even if you aren’t a student of distilling.

 The scene is set with a detailed history of whisky: where it came from, how it spread across the world and where it is today.
 From its alchemical roots, concerning the beginnings of distillation, the impact of monasteries, the industry establishing itself in Ireland, all the way through to the modern market, an impressively broad tale is told clearly and succinctly.
 Read this introduction alone and you’d be enormously well-versed with enough tidbits to become a proper whisky bore (something I aim for myself).
 The book moves onto an in-depth focus on whisky in Scotland.
 It’s a deeper historical analysis, but mostly showing the hows and whys relating to Scotch whisky’s popularity today and why we associate it with that nation more than any other.
 This is no dry historical discussion, but views whisky through a lens of its impact on culture and law, as well as characterful marketing efforts that make Ardbeg’s look tame: